saburlimbur/todo-app/README.md

-# todo
+# Simple Todo App with Firestore Database

-This template should help get you started developing with Vue 3 in Vite.
+A minimalist Vue 3 in Vite application for creating, editing, and deleting notes stored in Firebase Firestore.

 ## Recommended IDE Setup